glean/glean/README.md

 Data is stored in the human readable data format, [TOML](https://github.com/mojombo/toml).
 You can think of it as Markdown for data.
 Each dataset is stored in a git repository, which makes it easy to track revisions, propose changes, and collaborate on datasets.

 ## Datasets
+Each Glean dataset is a git repository.
+Each file represents one piece of data (a hash of hashes).
+Filenames and directory structure are not significant to the data, but are useful for organization and human collaboration via Pull Requests.

+## Sources
 Glean datasets are available from three distinct sources:

 * [Core](http://github.com/glean) - Available via search, hosted on the glean GitHub organization
 * TODO
   * [Contrib](http://github.com/glean/glean-sources) - Available via search (using --contrib)
   * User - Directly available via URL

+## Goals
+* Easily pull commonly used datasets into projects
+* Curate data using Pull Requests
+* Preserve attribution for contributors

 ## Command line
 ```